jbananak-jfrog/ReadME-ML/docs/JFROG ML/automate-jfrog-ml/automation-tutorials/index.md

 )
 ```

-We have described the configuration parameters in our [Automating Build and Deploy](/docs/automating-build-and-deploy "Automating Build and Deploy") page.
+We have described the configuration parameters in our <Anchor label="Automating Build and Deploy" title="Automating Build and Deploy" href="/docs/automating-build-and-deploy">Automating Build and Deploy</Anchor> page.

 #### Publishing the Automation